Velocidex/velociraptor-docs/content/vql_reference/server/splunk_upload/_index.md

 skip_verify|Skip SSL verification(default: False).|bool
-root_ca|As a better alternative to skip_verify, allows root ca certs to be added here.|string wait_time|Batch splunk upload this long (2 sec).|int64
+root_ca|As a better alternative to skip_verify, allows root ca certs to be added here.|string wait_time|Batch splunk upload this long (2 sec).|int64 hostname|Hostname for Splunk Events.
+Defaults to server hostname.|string timestamp_field|Field to use as event timestamp.|string hostname_field|Field to use as event hostname.
+Overrides hostname param.|string

 ### Description